sparkflows/sparkflows-docs/docs/tutorials/analytics/jetrail-data-annalysis.rst

    :alt: Jetrail Data Annalysis
    :width: 90%

-Calculate sum of counts per month
+Calculate Sum of Counts per month
 ------------------------

-It executes query for grouping and selecting required fields, calculates sum of counts by SQL Node.
+It executes query for grouping and selecting the required fields, and calculates the sum of counts by SQL Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^